rspencer01/Project-Magrathea-V2/README.md

  * Display this with textures
  * Introduce basic vegetation (this may need to be a second project, at first)
  * See from there.

+Process:
+ * Write as many and as much of the header files as possible
+ * Check that all needed functions are there
+ * Write the actual code